 Dr. Joanna Paul BSc BVSc

 Dr. Jo is a practicing small animal veterinarian based in Melbourne, Australia.
-She is an associate veterinarian at Croydon Pet Hospital and the founder and owner of Creature Clinic.
-Creature Clinic is an online resource dedicated to all things pet.
+She is an associate veterinarian at Croydon Pet Hospital.

 We have worked together on past projects and Dr. Jo has been so kind as to review and edit my medical articles.
 Creature Clinic is the wonderful sponsor of this blog.